Blade Envelopes Part II: Multiple Objectives and Inverse Design: PRACTICAL UTILITY AND DISSEMINATION

 Beyond design, a key contribution of our work is a machine learning technique for deciding whether a manufactured blade's tolerance variations are permissible or not.
 This program can be easily incorporated within an existing coordinate measuring machine protocol and used in manufacturing assembly lines, with the aim of moving away from existing broad spectrum tolerances and opting for a more bespoke, design-centric one, which may offer opportunities for relaxing tolerances---thereby reducing manufacturing costs.
 Additionally, we see tremendous utility of the blade envelope in health monitoring; a topic we address in detail in a forthcoming paper.
 When inspecting blades that have gone through several hundred hours of operation, using either detailed GOM scans or borescope images, we can use the blade envelope to query whether a given blade needs to be refurbished or not.

 The one high-level challenge that remains is how, in practice, the design, manufacturing and health monitoring teams cohesively converge and take advantage of a blade envelope, given that these teams are seldom collocated and may even be in different continents.
-To address this, we offer a simple plug-in from Effective Quadratures (used for doing the computational heavy lifting) \cite{seshadri2017effective} to a 3D modelling software package (we opt for Blender \cite{blender} given its open source nature).
+To address this, we offer a simple plug-in from equadratures (used for doing the computational heavy lifting) \cite{seshadri2017effective} to a 3D modelling software package (we opt for Blender \cite{blender} given its open source nature).
 The latter can be easily adapted to industrial computer aided design (CAD) workflows.

 We present a CAD representation of the controlled loss and mass flow rate blade envelope, shown in Figure~\ref{fig:cad_3}, in the Introduction.
 The purple and green airfoils correspond to profiles with negative and positive leading edge displacement respectively, just as plotted before, but now superimposed with the nominal blade (shown in black).
+Example invariant geometries can be highlighted for inspection, such as the one shown in blue here.
 Our objective in showing these images is to demonstrate how these envelopes, once frozen for the objectives desired, can be 3D printed---either at scale or as a scaled-up model---and can sit on the desktops of designers, manufacturing engineers, and engine maintenance inspectors (Figure~\ref{fig:cad_4}).
-These models can easily be transported, or indeed printed at different sites, and used to foster discussions on design and tolerance decisions.
+With these 3D visualizations showing displacements to scale, we gain insights to numerous queries related to the manufacturing process, a few of which are captured below. \begin{enumerate} \item Guiding design trade-offs, such as the feasibility of increasing trailing edge thickness without loss of performance. \item Informing engineers where to focus scanning efforts via the control zone. \item Comparing the tolerance implications across multiple nominal designs with different corresponding blade envelopes. \end{enumerate} These models can easily be transported, or indeed printed at different sites, and used to foster discussions on design and tolerance decisions.
 For completeness, close-up and isometric views of this blade envelope are shown in Figures~\ref{fig:cad_1} and \ref{fig:cad_2}.